ZhangXuan0429/Lexical-semantic-change/README.md

 # Lexical-semantic-change
-This repository contains the diachronic semantic data and analytical codes for the paper "***Stochastic dynamic modeling of semantic competition reveals the co-evolution of language and culture***".
+This repository contains the diachronic semantic data and analytical codes for the paper "***Stochastic dynamics reveal sociocultural influences on lexical semantic change***".
 ## Data Description

 - **`diachronic_meaning_change.xlsx`**: